hakiour/JokeManager/README.md

 With this option, you can shutdown the computer in X time<br>

 <h3>3- Scream joke timer</h3>
-With this option, in X time the computer up volume to 100% + draw a picture on screen (random of 3 pictures):<br>
+With this option, in X time the computer up volume to 100% + displays an picture on screen (random of 3 pictures):<br>
 <img src="http://imgur.com/CURNYoL.gif">